Shreyashm16/Hospital-Appointment-and-Information-System/README.md

 ## Drawbacks/LoopHoles

-* There is no Approval required for admin account.
-So you can disable admin signup process and use any logic like creating superuser.
 * Unsupported display feature in Safari Browser
 * User need Agora app for accessing the video calling facility through mobile/ IOS Device.